throwaway96/glycerine/README.md

 ## Using

-If you kill `PmLogDaemon` a bunch of times quickly, Upstart will stop trying to start it.
+If you kill `PmLogDaemon` a bunch of times quickly, Upstart will stop trying to restart it.
 Then you can start it yourself with:

 ```sh
 LD_PRELOAD=/path/to/libglycerine.so /usr/sbin/PmLogDaemon -z -f 6 -m